LSSTDESC/TJPCov/README.md

 ```
 will include all dependencies (for details, see Optional dependencies (PyPi only) section)

+> **_NOTE:_** If you plan to use TJPCov with MPI on NERSC, extra work must be done to get MPI running in your conda environment.
+See [the NERSC docs](https://docs.nersc.gov/development/languages/python/parallel-python/#mpi4py-in-your-custom-conda-environment) for how to install MPI there.

 ### Developer Installation
 If you wish to contribute to TJPCov, follow the steps below to set up your development environment.